 Attracting and Enabling Developers (Doing Open Source the Right Way for Developers)

-Speaker: Deb Bryant, Senior Director for Open Source Standards at Red Hat
+Speaker: Deb Bryant, Senior Director of Open Source and Standards at Red Hat

 In order to attract developers and allow them to contribute to open source effectively, everyone within the ecosystem must have at least a base level shared understanding of what defines a "successful" open source project and environment.